ndmeulem/PeptidoformVisualisation/inst/helpfiles/peptidesfile.md

 - **Protein column**: The number of the column that contains the protein ID.
 In the example above this would be 1.
 - **Sequence column**: The number of the column that contains the peptide sequence.
 In the example above this would be 2.
 - **Modifications column**: The number of the column that contains the peptide modification.
 In the example above this would be 3.

+Once you have filled out all options correctly, click on the button "Read in your own data".